 Esophageal Cancer Nutritional Therapy

-Our goal at Virginia Mason Hospital is to provide state-of-the-art nutritional therapy throughout a patient's treatment and recovery.
+Our goal at Virginia Mason is to provide state-of-the-art nutritional therapy throughout a patient's treatment and recovery.
 Nutrition, always essential to maintaining good health, becomes especially important after major surgery and other cancer treatments.

-For most patients, the goal for home is to be able to get all the nutrition needed from enteral feeds during the night.
+For most patients, the goal at home is to get all the nutrition needed from enteral feeds during the night.
 This allows time during the day to resume normal activities, without enteral feedings.
-Normal activities as tolerated can be resumed with a feeding tube in place.
+Normal activities can be resumed (as tolerated) with a feeding tube in place.
 It does not stop patients from doing any of their favorite activities, such as hiking, swimming, riding a bicycle, or any other activity allowed by the surgeon.

 During this time, the texture of food taken by mouth increases.
 When the amounts of food are able to increase, the enteral feedings are tapered off gradually, and are then eventually discontinued.
 The timeframe for this varies, and may be affected by other cancer treatments after surgery, such as radiation or chemotherapy.

 To learn more about nutrition after esophageal cancer treatment, please call (206) 223-6193.